-The main access to the house, leads to the Entrance Hall through two huge ironwood sliding doors, that when opened, allow to see a handmade stone waterfall and the symbol of the house, an antique wooden carved retro-illuminated Matahari, which in Bahasa Indonesia means “sun” coming from Mata = eye and Hari = day, “the eye of the day”.
+The main access to the house, leads to the Entrance Hall through two huge ironwood sliding doors, that when opened, allow to see a handmade stone waterfall and the symbol of the house: an antique wooden carved back-illuminated Matahari, which in Bahasa Indonesia means “sun”, coming from Mata = eye and Hari = day, “the eye of the day”.
 The hall is flanked by two ponds with two enormous `made in situ´ white stone Buddha heads, acting as waterfalls.
 When bordering this entrance waterfall is when all the dimensions and beauty of Villa Matahari are uncovered to greet its guests.

 The living room pavilion is open on three sides serving not only as the main living area but also as the distributor to the different pavilions composing the property.
 The living area itself is the central focus.
 Aligned with the swimming pool and overlooking the garden, it is cooled by three ceiling fans.
-Presiding the space, there is a sitting Buddha which is lightened during the night reflecting its image in the swimming pool water giving and extraordinary sense of peace and tranquility.
+Presiding the space, there is a sitting Buddha which is back-lighted during the night reflecting its image in the swimming pool water giving and extraordinary sense of peace and tranquility.

 The living room is furnished with a large sofa, 4 large individual low armchairs, two side teak wood tables and a huge teak wood center table decorated with a large round glass vase that the staff fills with flowers to greet the guests.
 Several polychrome Javanese statues and two Balinese 'rindik' bamboo xylophones inviting to be played, decorate the area.
-Two antique gongs flank the sides of the living room serving as visual separators from the two large stair cases that lead to the Main Suites.
+Two antique gongs flank the sides of the living room serving as visual separators from the two large stair cases leading to the Main Suites.

-Garden & Pool
+Garden & Swimming Pool

 The ironwood pool deck flanked by a pair of atmospheric, gas-fired stone fire bowls, which are lit at sunset, the meticulously designed illumination of the villa, the reflection of the Buddha in the water, and the moon light through the coconut trees will give you so many nights to remember that you would like to come back every year.

-The large garden with its flat lawn is ideal for weddings, and celebrations or for kids to play.
-A central, open air lounge presents an additional chillout area; it is sheltered by a roof, and presides over the pool.
+The large garden with its flat lawn is ideal for weddings and celebrations or for kids to play.
+A central, open air lounge presents an additional chillout area; it is sheltered by a roof and presides over the pool.

 TV & Tea Pavilion

-The open plan design incorporates a TV lounge, accessed by wide stepping stones over an ornamental pond with golden fish inside and is furnished with a daybed, a rattan center table, several wooden stools, a massage chair, and an antique Balinese fighting cock bird cage.
+The open plan design incorporates a TV lounge, accessed by wide stepping stones over an ornamental pond with golden fish inside and is furnished with a daybed, a rattan center table, several wooden stools, a massage armchair, and an antique Balinese fighting cock bird cage.
 The wall is decorated with a collection of Balinese hats, and a ceiling fan crowns the area to cool the ambience if needed.
 This TV lounge is equipped with a flat LCD TV with International satellite channels and a DVD player.
-A guest toilet is also located in the TV Lounge.
+A guest toilet is also conveniently located in the TV Lounge.